KvaytG/win-tools/README.en.md

 Optional: to use a specific version, tag a release and replace `-SNAPSHOT` with the tag name.

 ## ❗ Important Notes
-- Performance has been tested only on Windows 10 and Windows 11.
+* Tested only on Windows 10 and Windows 11.
-- Administrator privileges are NOT required.
+* Administrator privileges are NOT required.
-- Dangerous operations are disabled by default and require explicit activation.
+* Dangerous operations are disabled by default and require explicit enabling.

-## ⚠️ Dangerous Operations
-Functions marked with `@Dangerous`, intended only for:
+* Functions marked with `@Dangerous` are intended only for:
     - Security research
     - System stability testing
     - Educational purposes

-## 🙏 Acknowledgments
+## 🙏 Acknowledgements
-Special thanks to **adasdead** for developing the native DLL components that made this project possible.
+Special thanks to [**adasdead**](https://github.com/adasdead) for developing the native DLLs that made this project possible.

-## 📜 License
+## 📝 License
 Licensed under the **[MIT](LICENSE.txt)** license.

 This project uses open-source components.
 For license details see **[pom.xml](pom.xml)** and dependencies' official websites.